 Please be informed that currently, FRA does not accept any applications for FRP participation.
 FRA is currently in the process of rethinking the FRP.
 After this process, information about participation will be made available.

-Civil Society Organisations wishing to participate in the work of the Fundamental Rights Platform must accept the overall Code of Conduct and:
+Civil Society Organisations which participate in the work of the Fundamental Rights Platform have accepted the overall Code of Conduct and:

-- be based in one of the EU Member States;
+- are based in one of the EU Member States;

 - have specific expertise, proven experience and capacity with regard to the protection and promotion of these rights;

-- be committed to engage in a respectful and fruitful dialogue with the other participants in the Platform and to contribute to an overall efficient functioning of the FRP;
+- are committed to engage in a respectful and fruitful dialogue with the other participants in the Platform and to contribute to an overall efficient functioning of the FRP;

-- be able to demonstrate that their programme of work is of direct relevance to the work of FRA;
+- are able to demonstrate that their programme of work is of direct relevance to the work of FRA;

 - are representative in the field of their competence at the national, regional, European or international level;

 - have the ability and capacity to act as a link between their own constituencies, national and European networks and the Platform;

 - are able and willing to raise awareness of the fundamental rights issues addressed by the FRA;

 - are able, for the sake of transparency, to provide the FRA on request with detailed information regarding their organisational structure and financial resources.